West Virginia aims to bolster NCAA resume vs. No. 3 Kansas

 Stevenson’s average of 15.6 points per game leads four West Virginia players in double figures.

 Meanwhile, Kansas is coming off a rare clunker, a 75-59 loss Saturday in its regular-season finale at Texas.
-After the loss, Self mused that his team really wasn’t one on that day.
+Jayhawks coach Bill Self mused that his team really wasn’t one on that day.

 “I thought we played like we were on islands today,” he said.
 “We’ve got a pretty decent team, but we’re pretty good only when we really play together, play as a unit.
 And today, we played more as individuals.
 Because Texas did some good things to take us out of stuff.”